cchamber/Infant_movement_assessment/README.md

 ## Motivation
 Infant movement-based assessments identify infants at risk for neuromotor diseases.
 Existing tests are based on visual inspection of infant movement by clinicians and are not widely available.
 Population screening would identify a greater number of at-risk infants.
 To do population screening, we need automated tests.

-## Project
+## Objectives
-Here we provide methods to automate movement-based assessments for infants using video analysis of infant movement.
+Our objective is to provide methods to automate movement-based assessments for infants using video analysis of infant movement.
 We provide:
 - A pose estimation model trained to extract infant pose from videos
 - A normative database of infant pose and movement